Raghunatha Nayak: Campaigns and wars

-In 1614, Sriranga II, the Raja of Vijayanagar, was killed by a rival claimant, Jaggaraya.
+In 1614, Sriranga II, the Emperor of Vijayanagar, was killed by a rival claimant, Jaggaraya.
 Raghunatha proceeded against Jaggaraya to avenge the murder.
 Different accounts give varying versions of the events.
 According to Ramabhadramba, Raghunatha first fought a rebellious regional chieftain called Solaga, pursuing him to Kumbakonam and then besieging him in his island-fortress on the Kollidam before turning his attention to the Portuguese and attacking Jaffna.
 After his victory over the Portuguese, Ramabhadramba claims, Raghunatha returned to the Indian mainland, where he pursued Jaggaraya to Toppur and defeated him.
 He later constructed a pillar of victory and took possession of Bhuvanagiri near Chidambaram.

 According to Yagnanarayana Dikshita, the campaign had been preceded by a council held by Achuthappa Nayak in which Raghunatha, Govinda Dikshita and the exiled king of Jaffna Ethirimana Cinkam participated.
 The whole campaign against Jaggaraya and the Solaga was the outcome of this conference.

 The Battle of Toppur was dated 12 December 1616 based on the Raghunathabyudayam, which states that Raghunatha was camping at Pazhamaneri in August 1616.
 Portuguese chroniclers dated Raghunatha's victories in Jaffna to the beginning of 1616.
 The campaign against the Solaga must have also taken place at this time.